 Finding property records in Cook County is a simple and straightforward matter that can be completed in two ways, namely:

-1. The Cook County Property Tax Portal and
+- Cook County Property Tax Portal

-2. Cook County Assessor’s Office
+- Cook County Assessor’s Office

-The Cook County Property Tax Portal is a solution of a partnership of elected officials engaged in the property tax system that consolidates data and provides Cook County taxpayers a one stop-shop to locate property records for free.16
+The Cook County Property Tax Portal is a solution of a partnership of elected officials engaged in the property tax system that consolidates data and provides Cook County taxpayers a one stop-shop to locate property records for free.20

 Users can use it find property records either by:

-• By PIN
+- By PIN

 The Cook County Assessor’s Office also has a site with a directory that can be used to find property records based on several criteria including:

-• Search by address
+- Search by address

-• Search by PIN
+- Search by PIN

-• Map search
+- Map search

-An Overview of Agencies Who Host & Distribute Cook County Public Records
+A Summary of Agencies Who Host & Distribute Cook County Public Records

 While finding public information in Cook County can prove tiresome, it’s infinitely easier once you know which agencies to check with.